 I agonised over whether to write this post.
 Well maybe not agonised but I certainly did hesitate.
 A lot.
 It’s bad news to lose clients.
 Right?
 It doesn’t reflect well on you as a business.
 Right?
 Well…actually, I’ve changed my tune on this one.
 Losing clients isn’t all bad news.
 And here’s why…

-Last month, I lost two clients in 24 hours.
+Back in 2016, I lost two clients in 24 hours.
 Yeap…two!
 But there’s a plethora of reasons why a client may not require your services anymore.

 Your work is shite

 Yeah I said it.
 If your work is shite then maybe you deserve to lose your clients.
 Or maybe you don’t understand their requirements or you’re not paying attention to the small things.
 Why should they pay for your services if you’re not delivering quality work?
 Maybe you think your work is quality.
 My moto is ‘self praise is no praise’.
 If you’re not getting good feedback from your peers and clients then you’re probably in the wrong field.
 This would definitely be bad for business.
 Luckily I’ve never lost a client due to this reason.
 If I did, then I may as well hand in the towel now.
 But I’m not going anywhere.

 They can’t afford you.
 Some people think I’m cheap.
 Others expensive.
 Yes, I do have different price levels for different types of business.
 If you’re a large multi-national company used to paying high fees then I’m not going to come in at £200 for a 40 page book.
 They’d see that as being really cheap so would assume that the work is not good.
 So the price goes up.
 On the other hand if you’re an individual wanting a book designed then I generally discount the price.
 When companies are down sizing or trying to save costs, their marketing budget is generally the first to be slashed.
 But don’t worry – if you’ve produced good work for them in the past – chances are that they will be back when their finances improve.